-- 1. Once the RTP funding has been approved by the MDOT SHA, the Sponsor should contact the RTP Environmental Coordinator and provide a short, but detailed project description with a map of the exact location/LOD. - 2.
+- 1. Once the RTP funding has been approved by the MDOT SHA, the Sponsor should contact the RTP Environmental Coordinator and provide a short, but detailed project description with a map of the exact location/LOD.
+This project description should align with what was provided in the RTP application, however if the project is part of a larger scope of work, that should be included in the description as well. - 2.
 The RTP Environmental Coordinator will review the level of coordination necessary for MHT.
 MHT has programmatically excluded some minor activities from individual MHT review.
 If the project is programmatically excluded, the RTP Environmental Coordinator will provide the Sponsor with this information and no further coordination is warranted.
-If the project requires further MHT coordination, the RTP Environmental Coordinator will draft a letter to MHT and forward it to the Sponsor so that they can put the letter on their letterhead, sign the letter and send it to MHT.
-A location map should be included as an Attachment with the letter.
-MHT will send their response to the Sponsor who will in turn forward it to the RTP Environmental Coordinator so that it can be included in the environmental document. - 3.
+If the project requires further MHT coordination, the RTP Environmental Coordinator will coordinate with MHT via MDOT SHA Cultural Resources on the Sponsor's behalf. - 3.
 If the RTP project results in impacts to non-tidal and/or tidal wetlands, waterways, or floodplains, the Project Sponsor should coordinate with the Maryland Department of the Environment (MDE) and obtain a joint MDE and US Army Corps of Engineers (USACE) permit for impacts to those resources.
 Obtaining a permit, is the responsibility of the Sponsor.
 The Sponsor should provide the RTP Environmental Coordinator with permit and impact information. - 4.
 The RTP Environmental Coordinator will review the level of coordination necessary for USFWS and DNR.
 Minor activities may be programmatically excluded from review and the RTP Environmental Coordinator will inform the Project Sponsor if their project falls within this category.
 Otherwise, the RTP Environmental Coordinator, will use online tools to coordinate with USFWS and DNR to determine if Federally- or State-listed rare, threatened, or endangered species may occur within the project area.
 If a species is identified, the RTP Environmental Coordinator will work with USFWS and/or DNR to determine if time of year restrictions or other requirements are needed to complete the project.
 The RTP Environmental Coordinator will forward all coordination with USFWS and DNR to the Project Sponsor. - 5.
 Chesapeake Bay and Atlantic Coastal Bay Critical Areas exist in all Maryland counties except for Carroll, Howard, Frederick, Montgomery, Washington, Allegany, and Garrett.
-If the project falls outside of these counties and is located near tidal waters, impacts to the Critical Area may be identified by DNR and further coordination with the Critical Area
+If the project falls outside of these counties and is located near tidal waters, impacts to the

-Commission (CAC) may be warranted.
+Critical Area may be identified by DNR and further coordination with the Critical Area Commission (CAC) may be warranted.
 The RTP Environmental Coordinator will work with the Sponsor to determine if further coordination is deemed necessary.